Taiwan Hikes

 Total Ascent/Descent: 1,718m/1,674m

-Snow Season Requirements: This trail is good to hike all year round.
+Snow Season Requirements: This trail is good to hike almost all year round.
 Yet, the snow season often starts from mid-December/January to March.
 Shei-Pa National Park requires training and extra gear if you hike in the snow season.

 Additional Information: Before your hike, please check Shei-Pa National Park Climbing Forums 雪霸國家公園登山資訊分享站 to see if the trail is open or other things that you need to know.

-Difficulty Level:
+Difficulty Level: trail difficulty

-Peaks or Places to Reach
+Peaks to Reach

 1. Mt.
-Xue, Xueshan, Mt.
+Syue, Xueshan, Mt.
 Snow, or Mt.
 Sylvia Main Peak 雪山主峰, 3,886 meters (12,749 feet) above sea level.

 2. Mt.
 Xue East Peak, Xueshan East Peak 雪山東峰, 3,201 meters (10,502 feet) above sea level.